-Our club hosts 8 different year round walks (YREs)that you can do on your own, at any time that the hosting business for our walk box is open.
-Of those 8 YREs, one has been closed and two have had some changes to their accessibility.
+Our club hosts 8 different year round walks (YREs) that you can do on your own, at any time that the hosting business for our walk box is open.
+Of those 8 YREs, one has been closed and one has had some changes to their accessibility.

-The Hanscom Park Walk, sanction #114315, registers at the Comfort Inn at the Zoo, but the actual walk starts within Hanscom Park.
-As of 6 p.m. on April 8th, the City of Omaha has closed all city parks and parking lots.
-This walk is temporarily closed.
+The Hanscom Park Walk, sanction #114315, registers at the Comfort Inn at the Zoo, and starts within Hanscom Park.
+The City of Omaha has reopened all city parks, so this walk has re-opened.

 The Westroads Mall Walk, sanction #115089, registers at the AmericInn at 9720 W Dodge Rd, Omaha, NE 68114, just across the street from the Westroads Mall.
+The AmericInn is closed and the Walk Box is not available.
 The Mall itself has shortened its hours of operation, from 11 a.m. to 7 p.m.
-Most stores in the mall are closed, as is the Food Court.
+Most stores in the mall are closed, as is the Food Court.is closed to shoppers and walkers.

 Across the Missouri River, the Council Bluffs (Iowa) Black Squirrel Walk, sanction #114319, registers at Lansky’s at 1131 N Broadway, Council Bluffs, IA 51503.
 Lansky’s is closing earlier and is offering takeout food only, with no access to bathrooms.
 Operating hours are 11 a.m. to 7 p.m.
 Management has asked walkers to take the Walk Box outside to complete paperwork and then to return it.